-Where appropriate, targeted highway improvements will provide additional capacity for essential highway trips where major population growth is expected, such as investment in the A10 at Waterbeach New Town, accompanied by investment in sustainable transport.

-Improvements to orbital corridors would help to ensure that strategic traffic can bypass Cambridge effectively and reduce traffic flows through Cambridge and smaller towns and villages.
+Where appropriate, targeted highway or junction improvements will address safety and congestion issues on the highway where this is identified as an issue, particularly where major population growth is expected.
+For example, the A10 at Waterbeach New Town, accompanied by investment in sustainable transport.
+Improvements to orbital corridors would help to ensure that strategic traffic can bypass Cambridge effectively and reduce traffic flows through the city and smaller towns and villages.